mstradaa/DTN-simulator/README.md

 This scenario represents an environment where a military convoy moves through hostile territory. \
 The goal is to transport a sensitive status report from the Lead Vehicle to the Head Quarter (HQ) while avoiding unnecessary transmission.

-The transmission uses persistent contacts between the three vehicles, while utilizing opportunistic contacts with the HQ due to possibile environment obstructions. \
+The transmission uses persistent contacts between the three vehicles, while utilizing opportunistic contacts with the HQ due to possible environmental obstructions. \
 Data moves physically with the convoy (Lead → Cargo → Rear).
 After forwarding, a node deletes its local copy.

 The scenario allows the activation of a jamming attack on the rear truck (comms sender) and the usage of persistent storage by the previous vehicle until the jamming attack is over.